leOug/one-filers/README.md

 What?
 -----
-As perfectly summarised above, this repository contains terraform modules for AWS resources.
+As perfectly summarised above, this repository contains terraform modules for ~~AWS~~ "AWS and more" resources.
 Instead of using multiple files for each module, I plan to use one file that encompasses everything for each use case.
 It is rather unconventional, but it helps me to organize based on the usage and not having to constantly look back and forth between files.